SmileiPIC/Smilei/doc/Sphinx/azimuthal_modes_decomposition.rst

 with their positions and momenta described in cartesian coordinates.

 The envelope approximation coupled to the cylindrical symmetry assumption can greatly speed-up a simulation of a physical set-up where these assumptions are suited.
+The following considerations about the speed-up assume comparisons between simulations where the size of the simulated physical domain is the same.

-Compared to a 3D envelope simulation with the same number of particles, a cylindrical envelope simulation has a speed-up which scales linearly as the double of the transverse number of cells of the window.
-This speed-up can arrive to at least a factor 100 for lasers with transverse sizes of the order of tens of microns.
+Compared to a standard simulation of the same physical case, an envelope simulation in cartesian geometry has a speed-up that increases with the laser pulse duration, since the envelope characteristic scales need to be sampled, and not the high frequency oscillations of the laser.
+:program:`Smilei` envelope simulations with laser pulses of 30 fs have shown speed-ups of the order of 20 compared to standard simulations in 3D cartesian geometry.

-Compared to a 3D standard laser simulation with the same number of particles, the speed-up of a cylindrical envelope simulation can arrive to at least a factor 1000 for lasers of durations of the order of tens of femtoseconds.
+Compared to a 3D simulation without envelope, the azimuthal modes decomposition without envelope can theoretically yield a speedup that scales with the number of cells in the transverse direction.
+However, normally this speed-up is a little lower, since the high frequency oscillations of the laser generate noise that, to be reduced, demands a higher number of particles per cell than in a 3D simulation.
+Similar comparisons yield speed-ups of the order of 50 for lasers with waist sizes of the order of tens of microns.

-These comparisons assume the same longitudinal window size and the same transverse size for the simulated physical space.
+Finally, the use of both techniques, i.e. the envelope approximation and the azimuthal modes decomposition, can yield speed-ups that are higher than the product of the two speed-ups, compared to 3D simulations without envelope.
+This because the absence of the high frequency laser oscillations reduces the noise and the necessary number of particles for convergence is normally lower than in a usual simulation with azimuthal modes decomposition.
+With laser pulses of durations of 30 fs and waist size 40 microns a speed-up of 1200 of magnitude has been observed [Massimo2020]_ .